moberlin8/Sofaskin-CW9009/README.md

 # Sofaskin-CW9009
+Updated for my use _and_ most importantly updated to build from Travis CI.

 CW9009 Meridian code modifications to Sofaskin web page for Weewx originally developed by Sven at http://neoground.com/projects/weewx.
 Please see the readme for dependency requirements to use this skin.

 Sofaskin V1.1 is developed by Sven at Neoground: http://neoground.com/projects/weewx.
 This is a great template but I made some modifications to suit my needs.
 I also added some code from another template by <a href="http://www.dajda.net">dajda.net</a> to make the history and NOAA Tables.
 There is also code additions from <a href=http://www.torkel.se/weather/index.html> Björn Torkelsson</a>.
 A list of the changes are listed below along with instructions to setup the history tables.